Hurricanes vs. Devils: Odds, total, moneyline - NHL Playoffs Second Round Game 1

 Hurricanes vs. Devils Betting Trends

-- In 41 of 88 matches this season, Carolina and its opponent have combined for more than 5.5 goals.
+- New Jersey has played 59 games this season with more than 5.5 goals.

-- The Hurricanes are 14-9 when listed as a moneyline favorite this season.
+- The Hurricanes are 14-9 when favored on the moneyline this season.

-- This season the Devils have four wins in the eight games in which they've been an underdog.
+- The Devils have been made the underdog eight times this season, and upset their opponent four times.

-- New Jersey has seven games this season playing as an underdog by +100 or longer, and is 4-3 in those contests.
+- New Jersey has won four of its seven games when it is the underdog by +100 or longer on the moneyline.

 Hurricanes Player Props